 The following provides information on what the proposal must contain and how it must be organized.
 The purpose of this information is to establish the requirements, order and format for responses to ensure that the proposals are complete, include essential information and can be fairly evaluated.
 Proposers are requested to be specific and concise and to avoid duplicative materials and redundancies in the proposal.
 The BHA has not set a page limit for proposals but it prefers efficiently worded, substantive proposals to lengthy responses containing more general, boilerplate language.
-Prepare your proposal in the following order, with explicit references to the specific sections below:
+Prepare your proposal in the following order: